dankantor/deeserverless/README.md

 A simple framework to make working with [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) a little easier.

+It will turn AWS Events into an easier to use Request object and provide a Response object to easily return to the event initiator (eg API Gateway, S3, etc).

+It will also route requests to files on your filesystem (eg GET /index -> `${process.cwd()}/apigateway/index.mjs`)

 View documentation - [https://dankantor.github.io/deeserverless/](https://dankantor.github.io/deeserverless/)

 For examples, check out the apigateway, ses, s3, etc folders.